Editor’s note: This story was previously published in January 2019 and has since been updated and republished.

 Why the disconnect between lithium stocks and underlying industry demand?
 Mostly, experts in the field forecast an overabundance of supply due to mining companies ramping-up production.
 Additionally, last year Morgan Stanley analysts predicted a massive drop in the commodity’s price over the next few years that could outpace even tremendous demand from electric-vehicle companies.

-Here are my ten picks for lithium stocks to take advantage of the market’s irrationality.
+With that in mind, here are my ten picks for lithium stocks to take advantage of the market’s irrationality.

 Several of the lithium stocks that analysts commonly discuss are admittedly speculative affairs.
 As a result, the downturn in the lithium market has severely and disproportionately impacted the industry’s direct competitors.
 But for a solid, renowned organization like Albemarle (NYSE:ALB), the selloff presents a viable contrarian opportunity.